ZAR

 We feel no visit to Victoria Falls would be complete without learning about the local culture too.

-Combining Victoria Falls with an African Safari
+Combining Victoria Falls with a Safari

 Aside from sharing Victoria Falls itself, both Zambia and Zimbabwe are regarded as some of Africa’s best countries to enjoy a safari.